 [(h) DEFINITION.-In this section, the term "medical countermeasures" means antibiotics, antivirals, antidotes, therapeutics, radiological countermeasures, and other countermeasures that may be deployed to protect the employees and working animals of the Department in the event of a chemical, biological, radiological, nuclear, or explosives attack, naturally occurring disease outbreak, other event impacting health, or pandemic.]

 TITLE XIX-COUNTERING WEAPONS OF MASS DESTRUCTION OFFICE Subtitle A-Countering Weapons of Mass Destruction Office SEC.
 1901.
 COUNTERING WEAPONS OF MASS DESTRUCTION OFFICE.

-- (a) \ \ \

-- (b) \ \ \

-- (c) RESPONSIBILITIES.-The Assistant Secretary shall serve as the Secretary's principal advisor on-

-- (1) matters and strategies pertaining to-

-(A) weapons of mass destruction; and

-- (B) chemical, biological, radiological, nuclear, and other related emerging threats; and

-- (2) coordinating the efforts of the Department to counter-

-(A) weapons of mass destruction; and

-(B) chemical, biological, radiological, nuclear, and other related emerging threats.

-(e) TERMINATION.-The Office shall terminate on the date that is 5 years after the date of the enactment of the Countering Weapons of Mass Destruction Act of 2018.

-Subtitle B-Mission of the Office

-SEC.
+(a) (b) (c) RESPONSIBILITIES.-The Assistant Secretary shall serve as the Secretary's principal advisor on- [(1) weapons of mass destruction matters and strategies; and [(2) coordinating the efforts of the Department to counter weapons of mass destruction.]
+(1) matters and strategies pertaining to- (A) weapons of mass destruction; and (B) non-medical aspects of chemical, biological, radio-logical, nuclear, and other related emerging threats; (2) coordinating the efforts of the Department to counter- (A) weapons of mass destruction; and (B) non-medical aspects of chemical, biological, radiological, nuclear, and other related emerging threats; and (3) enhancing the ability of Federal, State, local, and Tribal partners to prevent, detect, protect against, and mitigate the impacts of terrorist attacks in the United States to counter- (A) weapons of mass destruction; and (B) non-medical aspects of use of unauthorized chemical, biological, radiological, and nuclear materials, devices, or agents and other related emerging threats. (d) (e) TERMINATION.-The Office shall terminate on the date that is 5 years after the date of the enactment of the Countering Weapons of Mass Destruction Act of 2018.
+Subtitle B-Mission of the Office SEC.
 1921.
 MISSION OF THE OFFICE.

-The Office shall be responsible for- (1) coordinating the efforts of the Department to counter- (A) weapons of mass destruction; and (B) chemical, biological, radiological, nuclear, and other related emerging threats; and (2) enhancing the ability of Federal, State, local, Tribal, and territorial partners to prevent, detect, protect against, and mitigate the impacts of attacks using- (A) weapons of mass destruction against the United States: and (B) chemical, biological, radiological, nuclear, and other related emerging threats against the United States.
+[The Office shall be responsible for coordinating with other Federal efforts and developing a strategy and policy for the Department to plan for, detect, and protect against the importation, possession, storage, transportation, development, or use of unauthorized chemical, biological, radiological, or nuclear materials, devices, or agents in the United States and to protect against an attack using such materials, devices, or agents against the people, territory, or interests of the United States.]
+The Office shall be responsible for- (1) coordinating the efforts of the Department and with other Federal departments and agencies to counter- (A) weapons of mass destruction; and (B) chemical, biological, radiological, nuclear, and other related emerging threats; and (2) enhancing the ability of Federal, State, local, and Tribal partners to prevent, detect, protect against, and mitigate the impacts of attacks using- (A) weapons of mass destruction against the United States; or (B) unauthorized chemical, biological, radiological, nuclear materials, devices, or agents or other related emerging threats against the United States.
 SEC.
 1922.
-RELATIONSHIP TO OTHER DEPARTMENT COMPONENTS AND FEDERAL AGENCIES. (a)\ \ \ [(b) Office for Strategy, Policy, and Plans.-Not later than one year after the date of the enactment of the Countering Weapons of Mass Destruction Act of 2018, the Assistant Secretary shall, in coordination with the Under Secretary for Strategy, Policy, and Plans, submit to the appropriate congressional committees a strategy and implementation plan to direct programs within the Office and to integrate those programs with other programs and activities of the Department. [(c)] $(\bar{b})$ Federal Emergency Management Agency.-Nothing in this title or any other provision of law may be construed to affect or reduce the responsibilities of the Federal Emergency Management Agency or the Administrator of the Agency, including the diversion of any asset, function, or mission of the Agency or the Administrator of the Agency.
+RELATIONSHIP TO OTHER DEPARTMENT COMPONENTS AND FEDERAL AGENCIES.

+(a) [(b) OFFICE FOR STRATEGY, POLICY, AND PLANS.-Not later than one year after the date of the enactment of the Countering Weapons of Mass Destruction Act of 2018, the Assistant Secretary shall, in coordination with the Under Secretary for Strategy, Policy, and Plans, submit to the appropriate congressional committees a strategy and implementation plan to direct programs within the Office and to integrate those programs with other programs and activities of the Department.] [(c)] (\hat{b}) FEDERAL EMERGENCY MANAGEMENT AGENCY.-Nothing in this title or any other provision of law may be construed to affect or reduce the responsibilities of the Federal Emergency Management Agency or the Administrator of the Agency, including the diversion of any asset, function, or mission of the Agency or the Administrator of the Agency.
 SEC.
 1923.
 RESPONSIBILITIES.